SkeldJS/Hindenburg/pages/getting-started/advanced-usage/unknown-innernet-objects.md

 ## Plugins
 As these objects will be incompatible with Server-as-a-Host, Hindenburg also allows you (or plugin developers) to write the host logic for custom/modded objects on the server, allowing Server-as-a-Host to function correctly.

-Check out the {@page Custom Innernet Objects} page for more information.
+Check out the {@page ../../plugins/advanced/custom-innernet-objects.md} page for more information.